jtlaurel/NOAA_Storm_Database_Analysis/NOAA_Storm_Database_Analysis.md

     injurysort <- injurytop10[order(injurytop10$INJURIES, decreasing = T),]

-Before we make same transformation for “PROPDMG” and “CROPDMG”, we have the consider that “PROPDMGEXP” and “CROPDMGEXP” contains vital information surrounding the magnitude of the previous variable. `K` denotes one thousand, `M` denotes one million, and `B` denotes one billion.
+Before we make same transformation for “PROPDMG” and “CROPDMG”, we have to consider that “PROPDMGEXP” and “CROPDMGEXP” contains vital information surrounding the magnitude of the previous variable. `K` denotes one thousand, `M` denotes one million, and `B` denotes one billion.
 We replace these variables with their numerical counterparts to